kaizen-ai/kaizenflow/vendors2/kibot/instrument_master_architecture.md

 At a high level, we want to implement a system that:

-- Downloads the price data (both historical & also real-time) from different data sources (we already have Kibot interface and want to add an interface for EODData)
+- Downloads the price data (both historical & also real-time) from different data sources:
+  - We already have Kibot interface
+  - We want to add an interface for EODData
 - Downloads and saves the related metadata
-- Convert CSV price data into a suitable format for fast querying (e.g., Parquet format)
+- Converts CSV price data into a suitable format for fast querying
+  - We decided against using Parquet files and use directly a DB backend
-- Implement mapping between metadata and price data
+- Implements mapping between metadata and price data
-- Allow to query the system to get specific price time series based on symbol name
+- Allows to query the system to get specific price time series based on symbol name
   - It should handle:
     - Different frequency (e.g., end-of-day vs 5 minutes vs 1 minute)
     - Different asset classes (e.g., equities vs futures vs forex vs ...)
     - Different providers (e.g., `kibot` vs `eoddata` vs `firstrate` vs ...)
-  - This system has:
+- Has:
   - Different backends for different data providers (e.g., Kibot, EODData)
   - A layer to make all the data uniform from the semantics point of view

 # Architecture